AstarNetwork/astar-docs/docs/user-guides/pallet-proxy.md

 sidebar_position: 16
 ---

-# The Pallet Proxy
+# Introduction to Pallet Proxy

-**Introduction**
+**Why use Proxy?**
 ---
 Pallet Proxy enables accounts to grant specific permissions to other accounts, empowering them to make calls on their behalf, thereby safeguarding the security of the underlying accounts.
-This page offers a comprehensive summary of the proxy types, extrinsics, storage methods, and getters associated with the pallet constants accessible within the proxy pallet.
+On this page, you will find a detailed overview of the various proxy types, extrinsics, general definitions, and features associated with the proxy pallet.
+Additionally, there are tutorials available to help you understand and utilize the proxy functionality effectively.

 **Proxy Types**
 ---